Problem: I have a bad igniter, is there any way to light a gas furnace manually? My family is cold please help!

 Please send us your furnace’s model number if you would like for us to use one of our online parts programs to recommend a replacement ignitor for your furnace.
 On Bryant Carrier furnaces we will need the product number.
-On Rheem Ruud we will need both model number and serial number.
-All other furnaces just the model number.
-Our email address is: email@example.com.
+On Rheem Ruud, we will need both the model number and serial number.
+For all other furnaces, we need just the model number.
+Our email address is email@example.com.
 Please click here if you would like to see the furnace ignitors we sell.

 *Disclaimer: Arnold’s Service Company, Inc. assumes no liability for any incidental, consequential, or other liability from the use of this information.
 All risks and damages, incidental or otherwise, arising from the use or misuse of the information contained herein are entirely the responsibility of the user.
 Although careful precaution has been taken in the preparation of this website’s information, we assume no responsibility for omissions or errors.

 You Can Search Our Site for More Troubleshooting Problems, Heating, Air Conditioning Parts and Supplies in the Google Search Box Below: